 186 Networks presentation: Steve Shawl from186 Networks (formerly COLI) presented costs, etc. for the township to switch to 186 Networks for phone, fax and internet, using the existing tower at the CSB.
 The township would be looking at substantial savings to make the switch.
 After discussion, the Motion by Schultz to allow 186 Networks to connect internet and phone service until such time that we are comfortable with their system and it is working properly before cancelling Charter.
 Motion is seconded and passed 5-0.

 MMR: Because Torch Lake Township needs to make a decision within the next few months on the direction to take with the ambulance service, the Board has asked for a presentation from MMR, the private ambulance service chosen by Elk Rapids, to discuss what they’ve done there since taking over in December 2014.
 Steve Myers and Lynn Schutter from MMR gave an overview of their services, which included power-point presentation and handout.
 From the audience Dieter Amos praised MMR for service provided to his family.
 Martel will look at costs to stay LALS or changing to ALS, including wages, health care, insurance, etc. He will share with Board by early February.
 He would then like to schedule a public meeting for the residents March 1st.
 MMR will need to collect considerable data before they can begin to make a proposal.
+Discussed by Board to have Schoenherr and Martel contact MMR for further study/ comparisons.

 EMS Director Job Description: In document dated January 16, 2018, last page, Martel will re-insert numbers, forward to Schoenherr, and if numbers are ok we can approve this template at next month’s meeting.

 Day Park/ Boat Ramp: Suggestions from Martel include coming up with an amount to charge for commercial launching but restrict any commercial launching from the N.W.
-Torch Lake Rd launch.
-Also possible, a different commercial fee for launching over-sized boats.
+Torch Lake Rd launch. possible, a different commercial fee for launching over-sized boats.
 That money would be earmarked for boat launch repair.
 We need a full time attendant to collect fees and provide order to the park.
 It was suggested that we take small steps to make improvements, to do the best that we can do.
 No formal action taken at this time.

 Salary Resolutions: Postponed until February meeting for chance to research surrounding area salaries.